data-addict-com/data-addict-com.github.io/README.md

-# Welcome to Data Addict repo.
+# Welcome to Data Addict repo
 Hey, thanks for visiting this repo!
+This website is live on [data-addict.com](https://data-addict.com).

 It's basically my website content, that you definitely can clone/[fork](https://github.com/jadynekena/jadynekena.github.io/fork)/[use as a template](https://github.com/jadynekena/jadynekena.github.io/generate) to make it your own blogging CMS.

 # How to use this repo